Pushing the Boundary of Quantum Advantage in Hard Combinatorial Optimization with Probabilistic Computers: Analysis of Residual Energy Scaling with DT-SQA

-While the modified EVT approach explains the increase in the slope of DT-SQA as a function of the number of replicas, the algorithm is not inherently parallel due to the interconnections among the Trotter replicas.
-A more direct approach is also possible: use a fixed number of interconnected Trotter replicas, run the algorithm $P$ times independently and then select the best energy from all runs.
-We find that by setting $R$~=~32 and running $P$ = 50 independent iterations (a total of 1600 replicas), followed by selecting the best solution, DT-SQA also achieves slopes comparable to those of the quantum annealer (see Supplementary Fig.~\ref{fig:approach2_results}).
+The modified EVT approach explains how increasing replicas within a single run improves the scaling.
+An alternative strategy, also based on EVT, is to leverage multiple independent runs: use a fixed number of interconnected Trotter replicas, run the algorithm $P$ times independently and then select the best energy from all runs.
+We find that by setting $R$~=~32 and running $P$~=~50 independent iterations (a total of 1600 replicas), followed by selecting the best solution, DT-SQA also achieves slopes comparable to those of the quantum annealer (see Supplementary Fig.~\ref{fig:approach2_results}).
 However, this approach remains valid over a shorter range of $t_\mathrm{a}$ before the power law breaks down and transitions to a flat plateau region (see Supplementary Fig.~\ref{fig:EVT_orig_comp}), showing that the two approaches are not equivalent.
-Nevertheless, both DT-SQA approaches--$R$ = 2850, $P$ = 1 (shown in Fig.~\ref{fig:scaling_SQA}) and $R$~=~32, $P$~=~50\,--are feasible for implementation on a single classical chip, as we discuss in Section~\ref{sec:chip_feasibility} where large groups of spins on the chip can be updated simultaneously with massive parallelism.
+Nevertheless, both DT-SQA approaches--$R$~$=$~2850, $P$~$=$~1 (shown in Fig.~\ref{fig:scaling_SQA}) and $R$~$=$~32, $P$~$=$~50\,--are feasible for implementation on a single classical chip, as we discuss in Section~\ref{sec:chip_feasibility} where large groups of spins on the chip can be updated simultaneously with massive parallelism.

+It is important to note that there is a fundamental difference between the two approaches we demonstrated.
+When $P$~$=$~$1$, all the DT-SQA replicas are connected and we perform a single run of the algorithm to match (and exceed as needed) QA slopes.
+The large number of replicas necessary to match the QA slopes is strong evidence of the efficiency of the quantum annealer, nonetheless, our results show that DT-SQA, when equipped with sufficient replicas, can achieve a comparable or more favorable scaling exponent.
+Naturally, the second approach where we pick the best results out of $P$~$>$~$1$ runs can also be applied to the quantum annealer to increase residual energy slopes, however, this does not change our main findings for $P$~$=$~$1$.